mihai9112/albums/README.md

 This endpoint gets us all the albums, with or without photos available to a specified user.
 It aggregates around the userId in the endpoint.

+##Technical comments

+This exercise can be improved to the n'th degree, but in the interest of the law of diminishing interests, I've stopped at the basic  working implementation.
+This solution meets all the requirements in the exercise.

+Of course, more integration and unit tests checking unhappy paths as well.
+More assertions around checking the correct response details.
+But these things can be added later, the infrastructure is there.

+I hope you enjoyed reading the documention and hope you appreciate the implementation.
+If you have any feedback, please let me know